-One of my tactics was the creation of a monthly, retired, men’s brunch group.
+One of my activities was the creation of a monthly, retired, men’s brunch group.

 As a result of my experiences in creating and managing these brunch groups, it is now obvious to me that there are many other retired individuals who are interested in having more meaningful communication with other retirees but have not yet found a way to do so.